Tips for Selling Your Airbnb Property For Top Dollar

 Know Airbnb and Vrbo terms and conditions

 “When an owner sells the property, that listing is closed and the new owner will need to recreate a listing,” explains Luke Smith, property investor and owner of We Buy Property in Kentucky.
 Smith says you could keep the same listing, but would need to work with Airbnb to make that happen.
-Before selling your Airbnb, you’ll need to complete all bookings. and the property is clean and ready for the buyer to use, notes Smith.
+Before selling your Airbnb, you’ll need to complete all bookings and make sure the property is clean and ready for the buyer to use, notes Smith.

-Vrbo’s terms and conditions are fairly similar to Airbnb.
+Vrbo’s terms and conditions are fairly similar to Airbnb’s.
 Listings cannot be transferred to the new owner.
 New owners must create a new account and listing after their purchase; former owners must deactivate their listing.
 In the event you sell a property, your property description and photos cannot be transferred to the new owner.
-However, your buyer may request to transfer the listings reviews to the new listing.
+However, your buyer may request to transfer the listing reviews to the new listing.

 Market your Airbnb’s home value and income history to investors